Shinto shrine: Interpreting shrine names

 Today, the term "Shinto shrine" in English is used in opposition to "Buddhist temple" to mirror in English the distinction made in Japanese between Shinto and Buddhist religious structures.
-This single English word translates several non-equivalent Japanese words, including (神社, jinja) as in Yasukuni Jinja; (社, yashiro) as in Tsubaki Ōkami Yashiro; (宮, miya) as in Watarai no Miya; (宮, -gū) as in Iwashimizu Hachiman-gū; (神宮, jingū) as in Meiji Jingū; (大社, taisha) as in Izumo Taisha; (杜, mori); and hokora or (神庫, hokura).
+This single English word translates several non-equivalent Japanese words, including (神社, jinja) as in Yasukuni Jinja; (社, yashiro) as in Tsubaki Ōkami Yashiro; (宮, miya) as in Watarai no Miya; (宮, -gū) as in Iwashimizu Hachiman-gū; (神宮, jingū) as in Meiji Jingū; (大社, taisha) as in Izumo Taisha; (杜, mori); and or (神庫, hokura).

 Shrine names are descriptive.
 A problem in dealing with them is understanding exactly what they mean.
 Although there is a lot of variation in their composition, it is usually possible to identify in them two parts.
 The first is the shrine's name proper, or (名称, meishō), the second is the so-called (称号, shōgō), or 'title'.

 Meishō

-The most common meishō is the location where the shrine stands, as for example in the case of Ise Jingū, the most sacred of shrines, which is located in the city of Ise, Mie prefecture.
+The most common is the location where the shrine stands, as for example in the case of Ise Jingū, the most sacred of shrines, which is located in the city of Ise, Mie prefecture.

-Very often the meishō will be the name of the kami enshrined.
-An Inari Shrine for example is a shrine dedicated to kami Inari.
+Very often the will be the name of the enshrined.
+An Inari Shrine for example is a shrine dedicated to Inari.
 Analogously, a Kumano Shrine is a shrine that enshrines the three Kumano mountains.
-A Hachiman Shrine enshrines kami Hachiman.
+A Hachiman Shrine enshrines Hachiman.
 Tokyo's Meiji Shrine enshrines the Meiji Emperor.
 The name can also have other origins, often unknown or unclear.